Almezing/almezing.github.io/_posts/Ideas.md

 exascale truck hijack

 satellite as a service, city as a service. evil space veo movin from company to company and some how intergrating them. evil jeff bezos but he's a contractor ceo

+how would people who grew up with technology around others.
+  example:
+    A little girl who learns from an assistant service from a company.
+The child only knows how to give it commands and ask it questions, not knowing the manorisms invovled.
+She would be very direct and straight forward as, almost mimicking the assitant service responses.